menandmice/micetro_docs/guides/implementation/agent_free_dns-dhcp.rst

 Kea
 ---

-Kea DHCP servers can be configured agent-free, without a DHCP Server Controller running on every Kea machine.
+Kea DHCP servers can be configured agent-free, without a DHCP Agent running on every Kea machine.
 The :ref:`kea-control-agent` needs to be installed, and available for communication through its defined port (default: 8000).
-A single DHCP Server Controller is sufficient to communicate with and handle all Kea servers on the network.
+A single DHCP Agent is sufficient to communicate with and handle all Kea servers on the network.

 .. _ms-agent-free:

 Microsoft
 ---------

-Microsoft DNS and DHCP servers in Active Directory environments can be managed agent free, i.e. without running a Micetro server controller locally on the DNS/DHCP server.
+Microsoft DNS and DHCP servers in Active Directory environments can be managed agent free, i.e. without running a Micetro agent locally on the DNS/DHCP server.

 While agent free management of DHCP servers is possible with any 6.x version of Micetro, version 6.3 or newer is required for agent free management of DNS servers.